eclipse-ee4j/starter/README.md

 mvn archetype:generate -DarchetypeGroupId=org.eclipse -DarchetypeArtifactId=jakarta-starter -DarchetypeVersion=1.1.0-SNAPSHOT
 ```

 Note that by default the Archetype will use Payara as the Jakarta EE runtime.
-You can use GlassFish instead (please see the section below).
+You can use GlassFish instead (please see the section below for the commands to execute instead).

 If desired, you can easily use the Maven Archetype from a Maven capable IDE such as [Eclipse](https://www.eclipse.org/ide).